 Paypal is the OG of online payment services.
 It’s trusted by many, and for many years it was the preferred payment method on eBay (it was formerly owned by eBay.
 Another fun fact is that Paypal owns Venmo!)

-Unlike Venmo, it does offer fraud protection for some items, so it can be a good option when you’re buying something from a seller you don’t know.
+Unlike Venmo, it offers fraud protection for some items, so it’s a good option when you’re buying something from a seller you don’t know.
 But if you’re thinking of using Paypal to buy a car, here’s the problem:

-As of now, Paypal does not offer purchase protection for “motorized vehicles.”
+As of now, Paypal excludes “motorized vehicles” from protection.
 So if you’re buying a car, motorcycle, snowmobile, or anything like that, it’s the same situation as Venmo—you’re not protected in cases of fraud.

 Fee: Buying is fee-free, but a fee is applied to the seller’s side; so Paypal will take 2.9% + ($.30) of the purchase price.
 Which means that the seller is almost always going to add 2.9% to the price, to offset that charge.